London Gallery Weekend

 When we, or our permitted third parties, transfer your information outside the European Economic Area, we or they will impose obligations on the recipients of that data to protect your information to the standard required in the European Economic Area or otherwise require the recipient to subscribe to international frameworks intended to enable secure data sharing.
 In the case of transfers by us, we may also transfer your information where:

-•the transfer is to a country deemed to provide adequate protection of your information by the European Commission; or
+• The transfer is to a country deemed to provide adequate protection of your information by the European Commission

 11. Your Rights